 Public realm upgrades are also staged to make sure they align with the development of sites.
 This means upgraded streets will progressively come online as each stage is completed.

-Decisions about delivery models and partnerships, including whether land will be sold, leased, or kept will not be made until after the concept is finalised.
+Decisions about delivery models and partnerships, including whether land will be sold, leased, or kept,have not yet been made.
+It may be that different models apply for different stages of the program.

 The project has been planned to maintain parking access and traffic movements as much as possible during construction.
 As existing parking areas are affected, new spaces will be provided to replace them.
 Public realm upgrades – including new open spaces, pedestrian access, and transport upgrades – will also be staged in line with this.